Trusted WordPress tutorials, when you need them most.

 Limiting or Deleting Post Revisions in WordPress

 All post revisions are stored in your WordPress database.
-Due to this, many users worry that too many revisions can slow down their websites.
+Many users worry that too many revisions can slow down their websites.

 define( 'WP_POST_REVISIONS', 10 );